milonoir/schwer/README.md

 The amount of CPU load percentage Schwer can produce can be specified by typing a number between 0 - 100 into the little input field and hitting enter or clicking the `[Update]` button.

+The size of extra memory to be allocated (on top of the memory consumption of Schwer itself) can be set by typing a positive integer (in MB) into the little input field and hitting enter or clicking the `[Update]` button.

 ### API